 I am continuously working towards developing my knowledge and understanding of the International Baccalaureate program in order to assist me with my teaching strategies.
 I continue to deepen my understanding of the PYP and have the opportunity to work alongside other experienced educators who teach this curriculum.
 I will continue to observe and take in as much as possible, whilst making sure that I am meeting the National Curriculum standards.

 I am learning new skills in ICT to benefit my own class and my colleagues.
 In 2012 I completed the IB course “ICT in the PYP” I have implemented my learning within the classroom.
 In particular, I have set up a class blog for my students and myself professionally.
 I will continue to seek knowledge in this area through my own means as well as seeking assistance from my colleagues.
-I have recently been connecting with educational professional via Twitter.
+I have recently been connecting with educational professional via Twitter and Facebook Educational Groups.
 This has enabled sharing of resources and ideas, educational links to articles and opportunities to engage with like-minded professionals.
 In 2014, I presented at the ACEC (Australian Computers in Education Conference) about the 1:1 iPad program at St Andrew’s School.
 This was a huge success for myself and my team.
-This year I completed a course called “Digital Citizenship in the PYP”, I learnt a lot about what we need to do as educators to prepare our students in a globally connected world.
-I started to explore digital portfolios in 2015 and began using Seesaw in 2016.
+I completed a course called “Digital Citizenship in the PYP”, I learnt a lot about what we need to do as educators to prepare our students in a globally connected world.
+I started to explore digital portfolios in 2015 and began using Seesaw at school in 2016.
 I became a Seesaw Ambassador in 2017 and have run professional development at EdTech SA and within my own school to mentor my junior primary colleagues with the process of creating digital portfolios.
 I hope to create clearer connections with parents about their children’s progress in our school.

 We have also been exploring learning spaces and Reggio Emilia principles.
 I have been looking at natural influences and purposeful learning spaces to engage, motivate and inspire learners.
 This is an ongoing investigation for myself, I will continue to adapt my learning spaces to suit the learner’s needs.